Nathan Bedford Forrest: Early cavalry command

 After the Civil War broke out, Forrest returned to Tennessee from his Mississippi ventures and enlisted in the Confederate States Army (CSA) on June 14, 1861.
-He reported for training at Fort Wright near Randolph, Tennessee, joining Captain Josiah White's cavalry company, the Tennessee Mounted Rifles (Seventh Tennessee Cavalry), as a private along with his youngest brother and 15-year-old son.
+He reported for training at Fort Wright near Randolph, Tennessee, joining Captain Josiah White's cavalry Company E, nicknamed "the Tennessee Mounted Rifles" of the 7th Tennessee Cavalry Regiment, as a private along with his youngest brother, Jesse A. Forrest, and 15-year-old son, William Montgomery Forrest.
 Upon seeing how badly equipped the CSA was, Forrest offered to buy horses and equipment with his own money for a regiment of Tennessee volunteer soldiers.

 His superior officers and Governor of Tennessee Isham G. Harris were surprised that someone of Forrest's wealth and prominence had enlisted as a soldier, especially since significant planters were exempted from service.
 They commissioned him as a lieutenant colonel and authorized him to recruit and train a battalion of Confederate mounted rangers.
 In October 1861, Forrest was given command of a regiment, the 3rd Tennessee Cavalry.
-Though Forrest had no prior formal military training or experience, he had exhibited leadership and soon proved he could successfully employ tactics.
+Though Forrest had no prior formal military training or experience, he had exhibited leadership and soon proved he could successfully employ military tactics.

+Forrest gained a reputation for his willingness to maintain discipline through the use of physical force.
+When the information with which a scout returned proved to be erroneous, Forrest struck the man's head against a tree.
+After a lieutenant refused to join his troops in a river where they were building a bridge, Forrest pushed him into the water.
+A soldier who refused to paddle across the Tennessee River was hit with an oar by his general.
+Two others who fled from a rout were beaten with a branch, and Forrest shot the one who had borne the colors.
+Along with brutal treatment of his prisoners, this led many soldiers and junior officers to refuse to serve under him.

 Public debate surrounded Tennessee's decision to join the Confederacy, and both the Confederate and United States armies recruited soldiers from the state.
 Over 100,000 men from Tennessee served with the Confederacy, and over 31,000 served with the U.S. Army.
 Forrest posted advertisements to join his regiment, with the slogan, "Let's have some fun and kill some Yankees!".
 Forrest's command included his Escort Company (his "Special Forces"), for which he selected the best soldiers available.
 This unit, which varied in size from 40 to 90 men, constituted the elite of his cavalry.